morngingstarr/FSI-Create-a-Trivia-Game--3D-race-runner/README.md

 This is an activity for SD Lesson 1.6.4- Review.

-Please refer to the Activity Guide in Canvas for directions.
+Please refer to the Activity Guide in Canvas for directions.access it all